 Obtaining your Digital Badge Micro-credential:

-You will need to attend 5 of the 8 sessions as a minimum, but hopefully you’ll be able to make it to each session!
-In that way you will get the most out of it.
+You will need to complete the easy 5 item quiz at the end of each of the sessions.
 You will be required to submit a short reflective account of your learning from the digital badge.
+Submission is very straightforward as an assignment upload on the Canvas course.
 The word length will be 500 words.
 You will be asked to reflect on your most significant learning from the programme using Rolfe's (2001) reflective

 model questions: what? so what? now what?
 This is not an exam and it is marked only on a submitted/not submitted basis.

 Everyday Matters is available to: